 The Neuropathology Core performs detailed neuropathologic examinations of patients with mild cognitive impairment and dementia to determine a definitive diagnosis.
 This core also provides a mechanism for characterizing cognitively normal older adults and provides tissue to investigators who are researching aging and dementia.

-The Education and Information Transfer Core provides the most current information about risk factors, diagnosis, treatment, caregiving strategies and resources about Alzheimer's disease to health care professionals, family members and the community at large.
+The Outreach, Recruitment and Education Core provides the most current information about risk factors, diagnosis, treatment, caregiving strategies and resources about Alzheimer's disease to health care professionals, family members and the community at large.
 Educational programs, support groups and conferences are offered in both Rochester, Minn., and Jacksonville, Fla.
-See the Calendar for more educational and support opportunities.
+See the Events page for more educational and support opportunities.